Agade09/CSB-Runner-Arena/README.md

 Usage:
 * Compile the Arena using the Makefile
 * Compile your AI (as is from CodinGame)
-* Run the Arena with the name of your AI's binary as a parameter
+* Run the Arena with the name of your AI's binary as a parameter (e.g: Arena MyAI-V23)